 For additional details, select a driver above or select a division from the interactive Trefis split for Chipotle at the top of the page.

 Chipotle Mexican Grill is a chain of restaurants operating in the casual dining segment which specializes in serving Mexican cuisine.
-As of December 31, 2012, the company operated 1,410 restaurants, including five restaurants in Canada, five in London, England and one in Paris, France.
-All the restaurants are company-operated with no franchises.
+As of December 31, 2013, the company operated 1,595 restaurants, most of which are located within the U.S. All the restaurants are company-operated with no franchises.
 In October 2011, the company opened a restaurant named ShopHouse SouthEast Asian Kitchen in Washington DC, its first experiment with Asian cuisine.

 Chipotle's menu comprises a Mexican fare with a few things that can be mixed and matched with various sauces and ingredients such as salsa, guacamole, cheese and lettuce, to make up one's own dishes.
 The menu essentially consists of Tacos, Burritos, Salads and Burrito Bowls (Burrito without Tortilla).